+Score: 10; It would be nice to mention odd of SGA in each group before comparing the two groups.

 2.b) Methods: a logistic regression with robust standard errors is used to compute the association between with the odds for SGA and maternal smoking status.
 The estimated equation is used to compute the odds for SGA according to the maternal smoking status.
 Then the proportion of SGA in each level o smoking status is computed using the formula p=odds/(1+odds).